Your Guide to the Golden Visa Program in Portugal – Information for Expatriates

 Portugal’s Golden Visa Program has been immensely popular since 2012 when it was first made available to non-EU/EFTA (European Free Trade Association) nationals.
 Applicants for this program who want to move to Portugal and make a certain amount of investment in the country’s real estate are eligible to obtain a residence permit.
 To date, over 6,500 people from around the world have received residence permits in the country, with their investments totaling over €4 billion.
 Until recently, most of the beneficiaries of Portugal’s Golden Visa Program were Chinese; however, other nationals have started catching up too.
 Our firm is talking to more and more expats moving to this beautiful country through the Golden Visa plan because they require international health insurance.

-What’s This Program All About
+What is the Golden Visa Program?
+What’s This Program All About?

 At present, Portugal’s real estate market has dipped to about 20-30% of its peak reach in 2015.
 This has made an already affordable ‘golden’ residence permit even more affordable for people from around the world.
 The rule book states that anyone making an investment of at least €500,000 in Portugal’s real estate can get a residence permit.
 This includes the spouse as well as the dependent children.
 However, there’s another option that requires a reduced investment of €350,000 (in properties that are at least 30 years old) to qualify for the residence permit.
 Those who create at least 10 jobs in Portugal and can also sustain them qualify for the residence permit.